-Some of the stories above may have painted EasyJet in a negative light unfairly.
-To remind you that EasyJet is one of the world's leading airlines for a reason, here are some advantages to flying with the Low cost Carrier:
+Some of the stories above may have unfairly painted easyJet in a negative light.
+To remind you that easyJet is one of the world's leading airlines for a reason, here are some advantages to flying with the low-cost carrier:

 - easyJet is a great airline for passengers travelling for business as well as leisure.
 The airline was awarded the Best Short-Haul Airline at the 2018 Business Travel Awards, retaining its title from the previous year.
 Clearly, they are doing something right!

 - easyJet also rewards its loyal customers by inviting them to become members of their flight club (not to be confused with their fight club, which I shouldn’t talk about).
 Advantages of being a member of the flight club include better rates, free cancellations, free passenger name changes and many more.

-We hope you enjoyed finding out more about EasyJet!
-Despite the airlines efficiency and professional experience, many passengers who fly with EasyJet are still delayed (recall that over 20'000 flights were delayed between January and March).
+We hope you enjoyed finding out more about easyJet!
+Despite the airline's efficiency and professional experience, many passengers who fly with easyJet are still being delayed (recall that over 20'000 flights were delayed between January and March).